Director: Quentin Tarantino

 A Tarantino now is a cartoon flick – highly entertaining, unquestionably watchable and

-uniquely engaging, but never an epic.
+uniquely engaging, but never brilliant.
 It enthralls and excites, but it doesn’t move.
 None of

 his characters develop like Samuel L. Jackson does in Pulp Fiction: their journeys are too comical and their backdrop too mythical.
 Here’s to hoping he returns to the real world: when he does, Django’s evidence there will still be few things like it.